+Split implements single sign-on (SSO) using the SAML 2.0 protocol.
 Security assertion markup language (SAML) is an XML-based data format that makes it easier for your users to log in to their Split account using your organization's identity provider (IdP).
 With SAML, users can sign in to multiple software applications using the same login details.

 Configuring SAML for your Split account lets you and your teammates log in to Split using the credentials stored in your organization's active directory, LDAP, or other identity stores that are configured with a SAML IdP.

-Split implements single sign-on via the SAML 2.0 protocol.
 For more information about configuring specific IdPs, refer to the following guides:

 - Add your IdP metadata to the text area.

-- Enable/disable SAML strict mode.
+- Enable or disable SAML strict mode.

-- Click Save.
+- Click the Save button.

-SAML strict mode
+About SAML strict mode

-Just-in-time user provisioning
+About just-in-time user provisioning

 Under most circumstances, users must be invited to Split, even for organizations where SAML is enabled.
-If a user that has not been invited to Split via your organization's IdP, Split validates the SAML assertion, but the user is redirected to an error page because that user does not exist in Split.
+If a user has not been invited to Split using your organization's IdP, Split validates the SAML assertion, but the user is redirected to an error page because that user does not exist in Split.